 1.2 The following definitions apply to these Terms:

-‘Booking’ means the booking of an Experience by you via the Marketplace, which is deemed accepted upon your payment of the Experience Fee;
+‘Booking’ means the booking of an Experience by you via the Marketplace or directly with Welcome to Country, which is deemed accepted upon your payment of the Experience Fee;

 ‘Content’ means all forms and formats of content, data, information and material contained, incorporated, connected to or made available on or in relation to our Website and Social Media (including from our partners, affiliates, related service providers and other third-parties), including without limitation: